ctchokson/shoestore/README_Old.md

 # The Shoe Store

-This project will consist of five screens.
-You don't have to create a shoe store, you can use any other item as long as you create the following screens.
-You will be creating:
+This project consist of five screens.

 1. Login screen: Email and password fields and labels plus create and login buttons
 2. Welcome onboarding screen